yanivnik/yanivnik.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a graduate student at the [Weizmann Institute Of Science](https://www.weizmann.ac.il/pages), where I'm advised by [Prof. Michal Irani](https://www.weizmann.ac.il/math/irani).
-My research interests revolve around Deep Learning and studying the properties of neural networks.
+My research interests revolve around Deep Learning and studying the properties of neural networks, with a focus on memorization and unlearning.

+Prior to that, I've worked as a software engineer in the industry and received my B.Sc in CS from the Open University of Israel, Summa cum Laude.